Created by Mark Cullen and Robb Cullen

 — the film’s tagline

-Once Upon a Time in Venice is a pointless slice of straight-to-streaming cheese starring Bruce Willis; the cinematic equivalent of a self-published novel by an enthusiastic wannabe whose only reference point seems to be other straight-to-streaming crime movies starring Bruce Willis.
+Once Upon a Time in Venice is a pointless slice of straight-to-streaming cheese starring late-period Bruce Willis; the cinematic equivalent of a self-published novel by an enthusiastic wannabe whose only reference point seems to be other straight-to-streaming crime movies starring Bruce Willis.

 A disappointment any way you phone it in.
 Willis has played this sort of hard-boiled wiseass often, and to usually much greater effect.
 Here, he sleepwalks through a screenplay that’s barely worth staying awake for: he plays a Venice Beach private eye and inexplicably popular man about town STEVE FORD on the hunt for — wait for it — his missing dog Buddy.